maxfindel/crypto-donations/README.md

 And if someone has the extension installed, it renders:
 ![btn-sample](./btn-sample.jpg)

-More information in the [chrome webstore](https://chrome.google.com/webstore/detail/crypto-donations/afkhlmigbmhkbmbgpkponijjglknggne).
+More information in the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/crypto-donations/afkhlmigbmhkbmbgpkponijjglknggne).

+###Pending Tasks

+* Add ajax request to blockchain to calculate total amount donated
+* Add QR to donate from the phone
+* Add better styles
+* Add local storage to store Adresses & create buttons with hotkeys

 ###Wanna Collaborate?